Metawired/coderdojo/project/starter/index.md

 ### Can I join in the middle of the year?

 We try to make our lessons as simple as possible and adjusted to all levels.
-Joining in the middle of the year will require little bit more work to be done at home.
+Joining in the middle of the year may require little bit more work to be done at home.
-We may have situations when all

 ### Do you provide laptops?